mpeck99/WAS-Blog/src/blog/semantics-tables-lists-iframes.md

 `<blockquote>` should be used to designate long block level quotes, and should not be used for visual styling of non-quotation content.
 While you need to wrap quotes in `<q>` tags you also need to include quotation marks since some screen readers do not read the `<q>` element

-### `<code>` and `<pre>`
+### `<code aria-hidden="true">` and `<pre aria-hidden="true">`
-When you are wanting to display code in your document you should use the `<code>` element and visually style it differently.
+When you are wanting to display code in your document you should use the `<code aria-hidden="true">` element and visually style it differently.
 While screen readers do not support the code element it does benefit sighted users and allow them to visualize technical terms and regular prose.

-`<pre>` should be used to wrap around large blocks of code.
+`<pre aria-hidden="true">` should be used to wrap around large blocks of code.
 This allows the code to be preformatted exactly as it appears in the code, spacing and all.

 ### `<del>`, `<ins>`, and `<mark>`
 `<del>` will strike through text but it is not supported by screen readers.
 If there is critical text on the screen you must provide a text-based alternative method to inform the users that the text has been 'deleted'.